PTRIGGS1775/HackingNotes/PNPT_Notes/1_Reconnaissance.md

 3. [peakyou](https://peakyou.com) | searches information about specific people
 4. [followerwonk](https://followerwonk.com) | More social media searches
 5. [shodan](https://www.shodan.io/) | Crawls devices connected to the internet like websites, servers, and IoT.
-6. **sherlock** |  Python3 tool for searching peoples social media presence.
+6. **sherlock** |  Python3 tool for searching peoples social media presence. `sherlock username`
 7. [namecheck](https://www.namechk.com) | Helps you find taken usernames.
-8. Platform Specific:
+8. Platform Specific (in general most SM platforms have locked down so OSINT is limited):
     - Twitter:
         - Use 'from:' in the search bar to see all posts/responses
         - Use 'to:' to find people talking to the individual